liuwan95/liuwan95.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. candidate in the department of Electrical and Computer Engineering at Old Dominion University, advised by [Dr.Hongyi Wu](http://www.u.arizona.edu/~mhwu/).
+I am a Ph.D. candidate in the department of Electrical and Computer Engineering at Old Dominion University, advised by [Dr. Hongyi Wu](http://www.u.arizona.edu/~mhwu/).
 My research interests include Machine Learning, Computer Vision, Vision-Language Multi-Modal Learning and Cybersecurity, mainly focusing on the robustness and security of the AI systems, such as adversarial attack and backdoor attack.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume_LiuwanZhu.pdf" "newtab" >}}resumé{{< /staticref >}}.